JEE-dream-team/cs207-FinalProject/docs/documentation.md

 Mechanically, the expression is first broken down into an “evaluation trace,” containing a set of xi traces or intermediary computed variables.
 Next, the calculation is visualized via steps in an “evaluation graph,” which reflects the computation elements with edges and nodes.

 ### Dual numbers
-Mathematically, the forward mode is equivalent to conducting a set of operations on dual numbers, which are each expressed in a real component plus an additional dual component, ɛ.
+Mathematically, the forward-mode is equivalent to conducting a set of operations on dual numbers, which are each expressed in a real component plus an additional dual component, ɛ.
 By substituting (x + ɛ x') for x in f(x) where f is any one operation, we see that operating on x returns the value of the expression as the real component and the derivative as the dual component.
 As functions become nested, the chain rule is applied, which requires both the value of the function and its derivative to evaluate; that the dual numbers store both simultaneously makes this calculation more efficient.

 ### Example
 Consider an example function: